gevtushenko/cccl/docs/cub/developer_overview.rst

 The goal of CUB is to provide users with algorithms that abstract the complexities of achieving speed-of-light performance across a variety of use cases and hardware.
 It is a CUB developer's job to abstract this complexity from the user by providing a uniform interface that statically dispatches to the optimal code path.
 This is usually accomplished via customizing the implementation based on compile time information like the logical warp size, the data type, and the target architecture.
-For example, :cpp:struct:`WarpReduce` dispatches to two different implementations based on if the logical warp size is a power of two (described above):
+For example, :cpp:struct:`cub::WarpReduce` dispatches to two different implementations based on if the logical warp size is a power of two (described above):

 .. code-block:: c++